 Before marriage, my husband and I both lived in poor households, so we started working early and had no opportunity to go to university.
 After getting married and having our son, we transferred our hopes to him, expecting that he could get into university, and that in the future, he would have a good job and stand out from others.
 Since my son started school, I had been staying at home to mind him, with my position retained and my salary suspended.
 Every morning, I waked him up early for reciting the text; at lunch, I helped him review lessons he had learnt in the morning; in the evening, I accompanied him when he did his homework.
 However, he was not interested in study and always did badly in school tests.
 As a result, I asked his teachers for guidance and help, took him going on tour in summer and winter vacations to develop his interest in learning, and arranged his lessons occupied.
 But his grades still didn’t go up and his teachers often called me up to communicate with me about his study.
 I always felt a gnawing worry and was so anxious for him to make progress.

 One day, a sister read a passage of God’s word to me: “The fate of man is controlled by the hands of God.
 You are incapable of controlling yourself: Despite always rushing and busying about for himself, man remains incapable of controlling himself.
 If you could know your own prospects, if you could control your own fate, would you still be a creature?
 In short, regardless of how God works, all His work is for the sake of man.
-Take, for example, the heavens and earth and all things that God created to serve man: The moon, the sun, and the stars that He made for man, the animals and plants, spring, summer, autumn and winter, and so on—all are for the sake of man’s existence”.
-Then she fellowshiped with me: “Everyone’s fate is in God’s command and it’s not controlled by us.
+Take, for example, the heavens and earth and all things that God created to serve man: The moon, the sun, and the stars that He made for man, the animals and plants, spring, summer, autumn and winter, and so on—all are for the sake of man’s existence” (“Restoring the Normal Life of Man and Taking Him to a Wonderful Destination”).
+Then she fellowshiped with me: “Everyone’s fate is in God’s command and is not controlled by us.
 The fates of children are not controlled by parents either.
 God’s creation of the heavens and earth and all things is for the sake of our survival.
 Regardless of what arrangements God makes, all is for our sake.
 We should just submit to His sovereignty and arrangements.”
 Then she told me about other brothers and sisters’ experiences of educating children, as well as about how they relied on God and obeyed His arrangements and then saw His deeds.
 I felt her fellowship was quite reasonable, so I tried to commit my son’s study into God’s hands.
 I no longer revolved around him all day but was only with him when he did his homework in the evening.
 After a semester, he did much better at school than ever!
 I kept thanking God with joy.

 Soon after, our church brought in a new believer.
 The sister arranged for me to have meetings with her in the evening.
 However, during that time, my son always did his homework late.
-I didn’t know whether I should go to have meetings or accompany my son.
-Just then, I read God’s word, “Despite the fact that you are before Me doing things for Me, in your heart you still think of your wife, children and parents at home—are all these your property?
+I didn’t know whether I should have meetings or accompany my son.
+During this struggle, I read God’s word, “Despite the fact that you are before Me doing things for Me, in your heart you still think of your wife, children and parents at home—are all these your property?
 Why don’t you commit them into My hands?
 Do you not believe in Me enough?
-Or is it that you’re afraid I will make inappropriate arrangements for you?”.
-Compared to, and then I saw my condition.
+Or is it that you’re afraid I will make inappropriate arrangements for you?” (“The Fifty-ninth Utterance”).
+Comparing my life to God’s words, I saw my condition.
 Didn’t I mistrust God?
-Thinking of this, I prayed to God, just committing my son’s study to Him and no longer doing things on my own.
+Thinking of this, I prayed to God, just committing my son’s study to Him and no longer did things of my own will.
 After finishing the first meeting and getting home, I immediately asked my son, “How is your homework going?”
 To my surprise, he said, “Mom, I got it done.”
 At that moment, I saw that God wanted me to trust in Him and that I could do nothing on my own.
 From then on, I was determined to rely on God, commit my son into His hands and let Him control and arrange all.